Former FBI chief's ire over Trump laid bare in testimony

-WASHINGTON Throughout the drama of his U.S. Senate testimony on Thursday, James Comey sat ramrod-straight, his mouth set, all business.
+WASHINGTON (Reuters) - Throughout the drama of his U.S. Senate testimony on Thursday, James Comey sat ramrod-straight, his mouth set, all business.

 It was the posture of a longtime law-enforcement official and former FBI director, someone used to keeping matters close to the vest.